 - "Website" refers to the online platform operated by Good Company LLC to showcase services, manage bookings, and provide information to Clients.

-1. Services Provided- The Service provided by Good Company shall include professional bartending and/or private chef services as specified in the Client’s booking confirmation.
+Services Provided- The Service provided by Good Company shall include professional event services, including, but not limited to bartending and/or private chef services, or equipment rental as specified in the Client’s booking confirmation.

 - The specific details of the Service, including but not limited to the type of service, date, time, and location, will be outlined in the booking confirmation provided to the Client at the time of booking.